leo-drive/avte_autoware/docker/autoware-openadk/installation.md

         sudo reboot
         ```

-    - If you have multiple gpu cards, you can select the one you want to use with prime-select
+    - If you have multiple cards or an on-board gpu, you can select the nvidia card as default with prime-select
         ```bash
         sudo prime-select nvidia
         sudo reboot